smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Margaret Douglass.md

 ###June
 The goal for this month is to complete all triggers (including logging and error handling) for the rif40 tables and views and to test the tables/views/triggers to confirm everything has been set up correctly.

+######15 June
+* Problems with the Windows server running the SQL Server test system.
+Still needs to be sorted.
+* Wrote more trigger code, but code could not be tested because of server problems.
+* Some error messages need to be corrected (misspelled table name)

 ######12 June
 * Slowly sorting out more of the t_rif40_studies_trigger code.